 Terabytes - Kilobytes Converter

 Convert between terabytes and kilobytes (TB and kB) using this data storage conversion tool.
 This converter is part of the full data storage converter.
 Simply choose whether you want to convert terabytes to kilobytes or kilobytes to terabytes, enter a value and click the 'convert' button.
-Default rounding is set to a maximum of 14 decimal places.
+Reference charts are available down the page.

 Please see the full disclaimer for more information.

 Some commonly asked questions are included below, as well as a reference chart.
 When making manual conversions, you can use the converter at the top of this page to check your answer.

 How many terabytes are there in 1 kilobyte?

 There are 1.0E-9 terabytes in 1 kilobyte.
 To convert from kilobytes to terabytes, divide your figure by 1000000000 .

 How many kilobytes are there in 1 terabyte?

 There are 1000000000 kilobytes in 1 terabyte.
 To convert from terabytes to kilobytes, multiply your figure by 1000000000 .